 If you’re confident that your store is working properly and as good as it can be, it’s time to announce it to the world!

 Set a launch date, create some compelling marketing content, and start promoting your store.
 Create social media accounts for your store on all the main platforms, and ensure that your branding is consistent across different platforms.
-If you already have an email contact list, you could also start a drip email campaign to build anticipation for your store opening.
+If you already have an email contact list, you could also start a drip campaign with an email marketing for Woocommerce tool to build anticipation for your store opening.

 Want to build up some extra excitement for your opening day?
 You could offer special, limited-time discounts or run a social media giveaway.
 Within WordPress, you can use marketing plugins like Social Snap to improve engagement rates and drive traffic to your posts.